zachleigh/yarak/README.md

     ];
 }, 'withUser');
 ```
-Here we are creating a new user for each new post created by the factory and naming this factory 'withUser'.
+Here we are using a factory within the factory to create a new user for each new post created.
+We are also naming the factory 'withUser' for convenience.
 To create 20 posts made by 20 users, we can simply do this:
 ```php
 use App\Models\Posts;